Mohan Prasad Subedi

 TIMS Card, ACAP Permit

 The Annapurna Base Camp Trek is one of Nepal's most iconic and rewarding Himalayan journeys.
-It takes you deep into the heart of the Annapurna region and brings you face-to-face with some of the most magnificent snow-crowned peaks on Earth: Annapurna I (8,091 m), Machhapuchhre (6,993 m), Hiunchuli (6,441 m), and others.
+It takes you deep into the heart of the Annapurna region and brings you face-to-face with some of the most magnificent snow-crowned peaks on Earth: Annapurna I (8,091 m), Machhapuchhre (6,993 m), Hiunchuli (6,441 m), and other Annapurna Himalayas.

 In addition to providing breathtaking views of the mountains, this traditional trail introduces you to the Gurung and Magar cultures, terraced fields, alpine scenery, rhododendron forests, and natural hot springs.